Chia Seeds and the Holy Spirit

 "Now go to your room.
 I'll be there in a few minutes," Dad commands.

-I turn and walk out of the room past our father, my head lowered in shame at the thought of having disappointed him.
-Julie Ann remains silent, likely suffering the onset of PTSD from my hellish attack.
+I turn and walk out of the room past our father.
+Julie remains silent, likely suffering the onset of PTSD from my hellish attack.

 I enter my room and sit on the side of my bed, reflecting on what has just happened.

 I can't say that I instantly chose to embrace Julie's infuriating jingle.
 She continued to use it on me, but it began to lose its power over me once I tried implementing Dad's lesson.
-I think Julie stopped using "doot-da-doot-da-doo-doo" when I began to complete it by singing back to her joyfully, "I caaan't heeear youuu."
+I think Julie stopped using "doot-da-doot-da-doo-doo" when I began to complete it by joyfully singing back to her, "I caaan't heeear youuu."

 "How's your tummy?"
 I ask.